awsdocs/aws-directory-service-admin-guide/doc_source/UsingWithDS_IAM_ResourcePermissions.md

-# AWS Directory Service API Permissions: Actions, Resources, and Conditions Reference<a name="UsingWithDS_IAM_ResourcePermissions"></a>
+# AWS Directory Service API permissions: Actions, resources, and conditions reference<a name="UsingWithDS_IAM_ResourcePermissions"></a>

-When you are setting up [Access Control](iam_auth_access.md#access_control) and writing permissions policies that you can attach to an IAM identity \(identity\-based policies\), you can use the following table as a reference\.
+When you are setting up [Access control](iam_auth_access.md#access_control) and writing permissions policies that you can attach to an IAM identity \(identity\-based policies\), you can use the following table as a reference\.
 The the following:
 + Each AWS Directory Service API operation
 + The corresponding actions for which you can grant permissions to perform the action
 + The AWS resource for which you can grant the permissions